-Dante and AES67 support allows the selected audio source to be transmitted as a 2-channel Dante or AES67 source while another Dante or AES67 2-channel audio stream is received from a Crestron DSP or other third-party device and combined with the video signal.
+Dante and AES67 support enables the selected audio source to be transmitted as a 2-channel Dante or AES67 audio stream while another 2-channel Dante or AES67 audio stream is received from a Crestron DSP or other third-party device and combined with the video signal.

 A DM NVX decoder can select and combine separate video and audio signals from two different inputs—even two different encoders.
-Combining signals from two separate encoders is limited to 2-channel stereo audio.6
+Combining signals from two separate encoders is limited to 2-channel stereo audio.7

 Copper and Fiber Ethernet Connectivity